Use the DomainKeys Identified Mail (DKIM) standard to help prevent spoofing on outgoing messages sent from your domain.

 - Generate the domain key for your domain.

 - Add the public key to your domain's DNS records.
-Email servers can use this key to read message DKIM headers.
+Email servers can use this key to verify your messages' DKIM signatures.

 - Turn on DKIM signing to start adding a DKIM signature to all outgoing messages.

 DKIM uses a pair of keys, one private and one public, to verify messages.